filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 More precisely,

+- Claimed power = power from ProveCommit sectors minus sectors in TemporaryFault effective duration.
-- Nominal power = claimed power, unless the miner is in DetectedFault state.
+- Nominal power = claimed power, unless the miner is in DetectedFault or Challenged state.
 Nominal power is used to determine total network storage power for purposes of consensus minimum.
 - Consensus power = nominal power, unless the miner fails to meet consensus minimum, or is undercollateralized.

 {{<label tickets>}}